omidm/spark-2.0/README-EXTENDED.txt

     scala> df.foreach(e => {println(e(0).asInstanceOf[Seq[Double]]);})
     scala> df.foreach(e => {println(e(0).asInstanceOf[Seq[Double]](0));})

-As a batch example, in "spark-1.6/extended" folder I wrote a logistic regression app with the RDDs.
-Now In the "extended/lr-dataframe" folder here I added the version that works with DataFrames.
+As a batch example, I have written a logistic regression application that uses DataFrames in "extended/lr-dataframe" folder.
+It is similar to the one in "spark-1.6/extended" folder, except that instead of RDDs it uses DataFrames.
 In addition to RDD to DataFrame translation it has proper casting to get the values from DataFrames.
-Look at the following
+Look at the following snippets:
-snippet:

     98     // translate rdd in to dataframes